cloudfoundry/routing-release/README.md

 		    ssl:
 		      port: 8443

-	`uaa.ssl.port` is a prerequisite, as the manifest for cf-routing-release will be generated so that the routing components use this port.
+	`uaa.ssl.port` is a prerequisite, as the manifest for cf-routing-release will be generated so that the routing components use the same port.
 SSL certificates for UAA are included for you when creating a manifest for BOSH Lite.

 	Though not strictly required, we recommend configuring Diego as your default backend, as TCP Routing is only supported for Diego.